Team Genius

 In terms of quantity and quality, the Amex Global Lounge Collection is unmatched.
 Amex always pairs it with a complimentary Priority Pass that encompasses nearly every other airport lounge network in Canada, plus international faves like Centurion, Escape, Delta SkyClub, and Executive Lounges by Swissport.

-You could buy a Priority Pass membership on its own – but for the serious traveller, the American Express Platinum Card's generous guest policies, unlimited access, and rave reviews make it more than worth the high annual fee.
+You could buy a Priority Pass membership on its own – but for the serious traveller, The Platinum Card's generous guest policies, unlimited access, and rave reviews make it more than worth the high annual fee.

 We only recommend Maple Leaf Lounges if you almost always fly Air Canada domestic flights or you fly out of airports that exclusively offer Maple Leaf Lounges.
 With the exception of a handful of freshly renovated locations in major cities, this exclusive and "award-winning" lineup is beginning to show its age.